Haban History, Family Crest & Coats of Arms

 The ancient Anglo-Saxon surname Haban came from Robert.
 The name is derived from a pet form of the personal name Robert.
 In England, in the Middle Ages, rhyming was often used as a device.
 This practice continued on into the 18th and 19th centuries; cockney, a London dialect of the 19th century, used rhymes almost exclusively to get its point across without the "upper classes" knowing what was being said.
 A common diminutive of Robert is Rob and Hobb.

 The surname Haban was first found in Huntingdonshire, where they held a family seat from very early times.

 Early History of the Haban family

-Another 67 words (5 lines of text) covering the years 1273, 1770 and 1656 are included under the topic Early Haban History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Haban research.
+Another 34 words (2 lines of text) covering the years 1273, 1770 and 1656 are included under the topic Early Haban History in all our PDF Extended History products and printed products wherever possible.

 Haban Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Haban has been recorded under many different variations, including Hobbins, Hobbin, Hobbis, Hobbiss, Hoben and others.

 Early Notables of the Haban family (pre 1700)

 Distinguished members of the family include Agnes Hobbis, who held estates in Huntingdonshire during the reign of Edward 1st; and Ann Hibbins (Hibbens or Brennum Clenums), executed for witchcraft in...